 It boasts a large print area of 400 mm x 400 mm x 450 mm for a total build volume of 72000000 mm3.
 By anyone’s standards that is one big build area, and we are at odds to disagree.
 The extra emphasis on height makes it suited to taller prints that require ample extra headroom.
 The Orca can print in layer resolutions as low as 50 microns and up to 300 microns with a print speed variation of 20 to 180 mm per second.

 Filament support runs the gamut from ABS and PLA by way of more obscure materials such as HIPS and PETG.
-Diameter is the standard 1.75 mm we’ve come to expect in most modern models and is housed on a convenient spool holder located on top of the frame for both space saving and easy access to the extruder.
+Diameter is the standard 1.75 mm we’ve come to expect in most modern models and is housed on a practical spool holder located on top of the frame for both space saving and easy access to the extruder.
 The Orca supports third-party filament.

 Onboard controls are compressed down into a 3-inch full-color LCD with the usual panoply of functionality from powering on the printer, calibration, feeding the filament into the extruder, and similar monitoring tools.